NYMR – Introduction.

 Newton Dale Halt is a request stop and serves as a stopping off point for walkers wanting to explore Newton Dale and Cropton Forest.

-Goathland Station is also a typical countryside station, almost unchanged since it was built in 1865.
-It attracts lots of visitors as a result of its appearances in Yorkshire TV’s Heartbeat (Aidensfield Station) and the first Harry Potter film.
+Dating from 1865, Goathland Station is also a typical countryside station, unchanged since it was built.
+It attracts lots of visitors thanks to it featuring in Yorkshire TV’s Heartbeat (Aidensfield Station) and the first Harry Potter film.

-Grosmont Station has been restored to the British Railways style circa 1952 with a nearby engine shed offering water, coal and maintenance facilities.
-The engine shed is a short walk away and well worth a visit.
+Grosmont Station has been restored to 1950’s style.
+The engine shed nearby supplies water, coal and maintenance facilities.
+The engine shed is only a short walk away and well worth a visit.
 The station has four platforms – one on the Network Rail line to Whitby, and three used by the NYMR.
-Thus, with its three platforms, level crossing, stock movements, shunting and nearby engine shed, Grosmont captures some of the excitement of railway stations in the 1940s and 50s.
+The excitement of 1950’s railway stations is well captured at Grosmont with its three platforms, level crossing, engines moving about, and the nearby engine shed.

 Whitby Station is a Grade II listed building.
 Over the years the station has suffered huge rationalisation.
-For example, the once bustling goods yard is now torn up, the signal box demolished, the overall roof removed and platforms 3 and 4 knocked down to make way for a supermarket.
+The goods yard has gone, the signal box knocked down and platforms 3 and 4 demolished to make way for a supermarket.
 In August 2014, platform 2 was eventually re-opened at the station to cater for the NYMR trains.

 I am a frequent visitor and traveller on the railway.
 Below are my photos taken over the last 10 years.
 Many of the engines pictured are visiting engines, seen at one of the regular annual steam festivals.